 Know What's Available

 There are so many resources available to students, parents and families.
 Familiarizing yourself with them before you need them will help you feel more confident going into the school year.
 Visit our At-Home Education Resources page for activities, ideas, and more.
 Download lesson plans, activities, and more from Scholastic Teachables (free with your library card).
 Join Khan Academy (free!) for standards-aligned practice and lessons with content for pre-K to college students.
-Visit any of our Learn & Create pages for pre-K to high school resources for your students.
-Check out an At-Home Education Kit from the library; we have Kits for coding, science, basic concepts, and more!
+Visit any of our Resources & Homework Help pages for pre-K to high school resources for your students.
+Check out an At-Home Education Kit from the library; we have Kits for coding, science, math, music, and more!

 Many teachers use flexible seating in their classrooms, especially for younger students.
 To provide flexible seating options at home consider letting your child sit on a yoga ball, stool, rocking chair, or standing to work at an ironing board.
 If your child is sitting in an adult sized chair check to see if their feet touch the ground when they are sitting.
 If not, use an old box or bathroom step stool as a footrest.
 Having comfortable seating can improve a child’s concentration.